Welcome to the Predicate Networks Dashboard

 A significant proportion of AI devices cite non-AI predicates (terracotta dots), meaning their regulatory clearance is based on equivalence to devices that predate the AI era entirely.
 The tree structures reveal how a single early approval — such as a De Novo classification — can become the regulatory foundation for dozens of subsequent devices across multiple companies and clinical applications.

-We aim to regularly update these graphs with more specialties, features, and up-to-date devices.
-The FDA AI/ML database is periodically updated.
+We aim to regularly update the dashboard with additional specialties, features, and up-to-date devices as the FDA AI/ML database is periodically updated.

 Hover over terms below for definitions: